BURN & FIRE SAFETY PERIMETER GUIDELINES

 Create the Initial Perimeter

-Once the perimeter has been set, staffers must be diligent in keeping audience members out.
+Once the perimeter has been set, your perimeter team must be diligent in keeping audience members out.
 Remember, the perimeter is there for their safety.
 Sitting is not recommended for the perimeter crew, as it is too difficult to spring into action from this position.
 Squatting, or crouching with one knee down is better.
+All members of the perimeter crew should have a flashlight or head-lamp for visibility and safety.

-Additional team members may be needed to stand back from the front line of the perimeter crew to catch anyone who makes it through them (this does happen).
-Before the performance, this second line can stand in for perimeter crewmembers when they need a bathroom break.
-Also, have some food and water available for your crew, and encourage them to bring warmer clothing for a cooler evening.
+Additional team members may be needed to stand back from the front line of the perimeter crew to catch anyone who makes it through the perimeter line (this does happen).
+Before the performance, this second line can stand in for perimeter crew members when they need a bathroom break.
+Also, have some food and water available for your crew, and encourage them to bring warmer clothing to wear under their safety vest for a cooler evening.

 Working with your audience is very effective and good humor is essential.
 Make friends with the audience; it is crucial that they assist you.
-They want to see a good burn and they are willing to stand where told.
-But if you do not set up a perimeter before the audience arrives, it's really difficult to get them to move back.
-Also, do not be too concerned if the crowd yells things like "burn it!"
+Perimeter crews always face the crowd, with your back to the art piece.
+If you do not set up a perimeter before the audience arrives, it’s really difficult to get them to move back.
+Also, do not be too concerned if the crowd yells things like “burn it!”
 The crowd can sound surly, but they are at your burn to see the show and have a good time, just like you and your crew.
 For large performances, ask the first three or more rows of watchers to sit down.
 This way everyone can see and the likelihood of a sudden large perimeter break is greatly diminished.
 The people who arrive earliest for a performance often have cameras and are more than happy to sit.
-Since they would prefer others don't trample their set up, they are typically more than willing to help you.
+Since they would prefer others don’t trample their set up, they are typically more than willing to help you.
 Remember that in holding a perimeter, the situation can change quickly.
 The crew needs to stay focused and flexible throughout the event.

 Ignition of the Burn

 A member of FAST will arrive a few hours prior to the scheduled time of your burn to identify themselves to the artists.
+This time will be confirmed with FAST on playa.
 Refrain from adding fuel to the artwork before the FAST member arrives.
-The FAST member will make a final check of your piece, and if all is in order, they will issue the burn laminates for your piece and inform the Black Rock Rangers and the Emergency Services Department that your piece is on schedule to burn.
+The FAST member will make a final check of your piece, and if all is in order, they will issue the burn laminate for your piece, and inform the Black Rock Rangers and the Emergency Services Department that your piece is on schedule to burn.
 You may then proceed to fuel your piece and complete your preparations to burn.

 When to Drop the Perimeter

 For simple burns not involving pyrotechnics or large amounts of liquid fuels, the decision on when to drop the perimeter is based on when the highest pieces of the artwork have fallen.
-The idea is that a hazardous situation exists until any components of the artwork that may conceivably fall outside of the Fire Zone area have actually fallen.
+The idea is that a hazardous situation exists until any components of the artwork over seven feet tall that may conceivably fall, have actually fallen.

-For larger burns the FAST will help you to make this decision.
-For projects involving pyrotechnics, and not scheduled to burn completely, the pyrotechnics crew must make a sweep of the area for unfired pyrotechnics materials before the perimeter can be dropped.
-FAST will NOT allow a pyrotechnics crewmember to enter a burning structure to check that the pyrotechnics have gone off.
+For larger burns FAST will help you to make this decision.
+For projects involving pyrotechnics, and not scheduled to burn completely, the pyrotechnics crew must make a sweep of the area for unfired pyrotechnics materials before the perimeter can be dropped at FAST’s direction.
+FAST will NOT allow a pyrotechnics crew member to enter a burning structure to check that the pyrotechnics have gone off.

-Once the perimeter has been dropped, it is important to make sure that any unburned wood or other materials that have fallen outside of the burn shield are thrown back into the burn and that these items do not become a tripping hazard for participants approaching the fire.
-Do not allow participants to throw items that are not to be burned, like plastics or hazardous items, into the fire.
+Once the perimeter has been dropped, it is important to make sure that any unburned wood or other materials that have fallen outside of the burn shield are thrown back into the burn.
+It is important that these items do not become a tripping hazard for participants approaching the fire.
+If there are rebar, groundscrews/ground anchors or stakes protruding above the playa surface cones will be needed to place over them to alert participants.
+Once the perimeter has been released an overnight crew will stay with the embers to ensure participant safety and to prepare the area for clean up (LNT) in the morning.
+Do not allow participants to throw items that are not to be burned, like plastics or hazardous materials, into the fire.

 Contingency Plan